 Yes, you can brush a dog too much!
-It is a bit more difficult to tell if you’re overgrooming than if you’re under-grooming, however.
+It is a bit more difficult to tell if you’re overgrooming than if you’re undergrooming, however.
 If you aren’t grooming enough, you’ll be able to figure it out by the presence of mats and loose fur.
-Overgrooming, on the other hand, is often hard to notice unless your dog starts showing serious symptoms.
+Overgrooming, on the other hand, is often hard to notice unless your dog starts showing serious signs.

 Brushing your dog too much can result in skin irritation.
 Sometimes, the dog might be annoyed by this and start scratching and chewing the spot.
 Over time, this can lead to skin lesions and secondary infections.
 Sometimes, vet care is needed.

 You’ll notice that you’re overgrooming your dog if their skin and coat health starts to decline.
 Too much brushing will strip them of their natural hair oils, which can then make their coat dry and brittle.

 Generally speaking, no. Dogs don’t need to be brushed every day.
 Some breeds do need more frequent brushing than others, but even the most high-maintenance (in grooming) breeds can go with every second-day brushing.
 You may be tempted to brush daily if you find that your dog sheds a lot, so if you feel a pull to do this, in an effort to avoid overbrushing, we recommend just a quick once-over if you’re doing daily.